container-storage-interface/spec/spec.md

       // CREATE_DELETE_SNAPSHOT MUST support creating volume from
       // snapshot.
       CREATE_DELETE_SNAPSHOT = 5;
       // LIST_SNAPSHOTS is NOT REQUIRED.
-For plugins that need to
-      // process a snapshot after it is being cut, LIST_SNAPSHOTS
-      // COULD be used with the snapshot_id as the filter to query
-      // whether the processing is complete or not.
       LIST_SNAPSHOTS = 6;
       // Plugins supporting volume cloning at the storage level MAY
       // report this capability.
 The source volume must be managed by